 action "Index"

-id "" (empty string)
+id (optional)

 A Note About routing

 The route with the template, {controller}/{action}/{id} is a generic one and can be used for many, many different web requests.
 Tokens are denoted by the inclusion of curly braces "{}", and the word enclosed in braces matches a value the MVC Framework understands.
 The most common values that we'll be interested in are controller and action.
 The controller route value is a special value that the System.Web.Mvc.MvcHandler class uses to call into the IControllerFactory interface.
 This is also the route we’ll be using for the rest of the chapter, so we’ll be content with a URL in the form of http://site.org/controllername/ actionname.
 The basic route handler is an instance of IRouteHandler named MvcRouteHandler.
 We have complete control and could provide our own implementation of IRouteHandler if we wished, but we’ll save that for a later chapter.